39 Caregiver skills for CV

 Research the facility and the position

-Align the resume with the job description
+Align the CV with the job description

 Read the job posting to understand what qualifications are required for the role, and emphasize them in the first place.
 Decide what hard and soft acumen to include based on the job requirements and the organization's values.
-By adding key proficiences to your resume, you'll pass the applicant tracking system (ATS) and increase your chance for consideration.
+By adding key proficiences to your portfolio, you'll pass the applicant tracking system (ATS) and increase your chance for consideration.

-Focus on the top 6-14 nursing competencies
+Focus on the top 6-14 care competencies

 Even if you're a senior RN with years of experience, no need to include all your abilities.
 Focus on the most relevant aptitudes and competencies that make you an asset for the target role.
 Ask yourself, "What makes me a valuable candidate and distinguishes me from other applicants?".
 Be sure to focus on the required qualifications first and then add the recommended ones.